szczyglis-dev/py-gpt/docs/source/modes.rst

 * ``Max iterations (Chat / Orchestrator)`` - main-agent iteration limit for Chat and Orchestrator.
 Default: ``48``.
 * ``Max workers (Chat / Orchestrator)`` - maximum number of worker agents that can be created in Chat and Orchestrator workflows.
 Default: ``16``; set ``0`` for unlimited.
 This setting does not limit Swarm size.
 * ``Max iterations (Swarm)`` - main-agent/orchestrator iteration limit for Swarm.
 Default: ``4096``.
-* ``Worker max iterations`` - per-worker iteration limit in all Chat with Agents modes.
+* ``Worker max iterations`` - per-worker iteration limit in all Agents modes.
 Default: ``24``.

 For every limit, ``0`` means **unlimited**.
 The three iteration settings control internal agent reasoning/tool-call cycles, not user conversation turns; the worker limit controls how many worker agents may be created in a Chat or Orchestrator workflow.
 Higher or unlimited values may substantially increase API calls, token consumption, execution time, and tool activity.
 Swarm keeps its separately declared worker count and is not constrained by the Chat/Orchestrator worker limit.

 Options specific to older agent implementations are kept in the **Options** tab. ``Display full agent output in chat view`` controls full output rendering for legacy agent modes, while ``Display a tray notification when the goal is achieved`` controls legacy agent completion notifications.
-These options do not control the Chat with Agents tool-chain display.
+These options do not control the Agents tool-chain display.

 RAG, attachments and artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a valid index is selected in the Chat with Agents preset, a ``query_index`` RAG tool is exposed to the workflow.
+If a valid index is selected in the Agents preset, a ``query_index`` RAG tool is exposed to the workflow.
 User attachments and extracted attachment context are shared with the active workflow and its workers.
 When the selected model supports image input, current image attachments are also supplied as native image blocks.

 Files, images, URLs and attachments produced by workers, local tools, or supported provider-side tools are collected by the runtime and propagated to the main user-visible response.

 Memory
 ^^^^^^

 The user-facing primary agent or orchestrator keeps hidden conversation history across turns in the current conversation/preset.
 This history is subject to the normal PyGPT/model token-window policy.
-For completed Chat with Agents turns, the ``Restore full workflow history on next request`` setting determines whether later requests receive the full persisted workflow or only the final response.
+For completed Agents turns, the ``Restore full workflow history on next request`` setting determines whether later requests receive the full persisted workflow or only the final response.
 Worker memory inside the active workflow is runtime-local and can be retained when the same worker is reused during that workflow.

 Worker lifecycle by mode
 ^^^^^^^^^^^^^^^^^^^^^^^^